 Graduate, M.A. in Art with an emphasis in Studio Art

-With one semester left at Fresno City College, Erik Escovedo had just one more required math course before transferring to Fresno City College.
-With a somewhat empty semester, he decided to learn more about his ethnic background and enroll in his first American Indian studies course.
-With that course, the pieces of his life, family history, profession and education suddenly came together and presented a new focus and defined his educational goals.
+With his art transfer units compete at Fresno City College, Erik Escovedo still had to complete his general education requirements before transferring to Fresno State.
+He decided to learn more about his ethnic background and enrolled in his first American Indian studies course.
+With that course, the pieces of his life, family history, profession and education came together to present a new focus within his educational goals.

 “Within this class that I had learned about why my family was so distrustful of educational institutions, especially learning about Indian boarding schools, forced assimilation, and loss of identity,” Escovedo said.
 “With this new understanding, I became inspired to use my background in non-profit work and mentorship to practice community stewardship.”

-Continuing this exploration during his time at Fresno State, Escovedo found he could use his art and ethnic studies education to better his community, both inside and outside educational institutions.
+Continuing this exploration, Escovedo found he could use his art and ethnic studies education to better his community, both inside and outside educational institutions.

 Fresh out of high school, at 18 years old, Escovedo landed his first job with the City of Fresno Department of Parks and Recreation as a recreation lead and art teacher.
-While he sporadically attempted to go to college but he lacked focus and struggled to do well in class.
+While he sporadically attempted to go to college, he lacked a sense of belonging which caused his focus to wane and studies to suffer.

-“The irony was that I still worked in non-profit organizations mentoring youth, and encouraged them to chase their dreams and do well in school,” he said.
+“The irony was that I still worked in non-profit organizations mentoring youth, and encouraged them to chase their dreams and do well in school, while not being brave enough to chase my own” he said.

 Throughout his education, Escovedo conducted several research projects; been a part of dozens of lectures, presentations, conferences and panels; and been heavily involved in local organizations and committees within educational institutions and the community.